alair-aurea/ansible-scripts/README.md

 ### ...
 I am using another linux distribution?

+You can create the configuration for the distribution you are working.
+There is one limitation: for the package selection menu to work properly, the distribution should be supported by [Ansible's package module](https://docs.ansible.com/ansible/2.5/modules/package_module.html).

+Just go to the `configs` directory and add the name of your distribution to `linux.conf` under section `[distros]`.

 ### ... some package is broken on the repository?

 ### ...
 I need a tool that is not being installed?